Lanquidity

 Lanquidity is a 1978 studio album by American jazz musician Sun Ra.

 Music

-The album was recorded by Bob Blank at Blank Studios, entirely on the night of July 17, 1978, following a performance on Saturday Night Live.
+The album was recorded by Bob Blank and Joe Arlotta at Blank Studios, entirely on the night of July 17, 1978.
 Stylistically, the album is markedly different from Sun Ra's earlier recordings, drawing heavily on funk, R&B and jazz fusion.
 Lanquidity is also unusual in featuring two guitarists, which were seldom used in the Arkestra.
 "That's How I Feel" features a tenor sax solo by John Gilmore, Sun Ra's sideman from the 1950s until Sun Ra's death in 1993.

 Critical reception

 Spin magazine called Lanquidity "a beautiful place to enter Ra's psych-jazz omniverse", while Alternative Press wrote that it is "impossibly funky": "Often compared to Miles Davis' heaviest jazz-rock-funk fusion, Lanquidity is dense, rhythmic and curiously hypnotic".
 Music journalist Robert Christgau is a fan of the album.

 Reissues

 The album was first released in 1978 with a reflective foil silver cover.
 In 2000, it was reissued on HDCD by Evidence Records, with a light grey cover.

 In 2021, Strut announced a reissue of the album.
 Four editions were made available: a remastered version of the original album on digital and as a single LP, and a "Special Edition" version as a 2xCD and 4xLP box set, including rare alternate mixes by Bob Blank.
-In addition, record club Vinyl Me, Please. pressed a limited run of 750 copies of the single-LP version on red vinyl.
+In addition, record club Vinyl Me, Please, pressed a limited run of 750 copies of the single-LP version on red vinyl.